particle-iot/docs/src/content/reference/developer-tools/jtag.md

 - Drag the .hex file on the **DAPLINK** volume created by the Debugger.

-## Particle Debugger with Web-browser flash
+## Particle Debugger with web-browser flash

 ![Particle Debugger](/assets/images/accessories/debugger.png)